|Trim Size / Pages||6 x 9 in / 787|

-Wildly entertaining, Maria Riva reveals the rich life of her mother in vivid detail.
-Opening with Dietrich’s childhood in Berlin, we meet an energetic, disciplined, and ambitious young actress whose own mother equated the stage with a world of vagabonds and thieves.
+Wildly entertaining, Maria Riva reveals the rich life of her mother in vivid detail, evoking Dietrich the woman, her legendary career, and her world.
+Opening with Dietrich’s childhood in Berlin, we meet an energetic, disciplined, and ambitious young actress, whose own mother equated the stage with a world of vagabonds and thieves.

-She would stand up to the Nazis and galvanize American troops, eventually earning the Congressional Medal of Freedom.
-There were her artistic relationships with Josef von Sternberg (The Blue Angle, Morocco, Shanghai Express), Colette, Erich Maria Remarque, Noël Coward and Cole Porter, and her heady romances.
+Dietrich would stand up to the Nazis and galvanize American troops, eventually earning the Congressional Medal of Freedom.
+There were her rich artistic relationships with Josef von Sternberg (The Blue Angel, Morocco, Shanghai Express), Colette, Erich Maria Remarque, Noël Coward and Cole Porter, and her heady romances.
 In her final years, she would make herself visibly invisible, devoting herself to the immortality of her legend.